twhite96/Dev-Research/readme.md

-# Dev Research
+# Frontend Research for Leveling Up as an Engineer

-> Road to Software Engineering Competence, A Zettelkasten
+> Notes and knowledge from courses, books, and blog posts

 Hey 👋🏽!
-This is a *Zettlekasten* to collect knowledge on different web development topics so I can be not just a competent engineer but a *good* one.
+This is a *Zettelkasten* to collect knowledge on different web development topics so I can be not just a competent engineer but a *good* one.

 Here you'll find notes from different courses, blog posts, and books I've read on the topic of React, web development, JavaScript, API design, and backend engineering, perhaps maybe even a little *DevOps*.